UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ### What is a series?

 In Python, `pandas` **series** are arrays with labels.
-They are strictly 1-dimensional and can contain any data type (integers, strings, floats, objects, etc), including a mix of them;
+They are strictly 1-dimensional and can contain any data type (integers, strings, floats, etc), including a mix of them (objects);
 Python has several different basic data types, as shown in {numref}`tab:datatype-table`.
 You can create a `pandas` series using the `pd.Series()` function.
 For example, to create the vector `region` as shown in